List of Homeland characters: Ellen Mathison

 Played by Victoria Clark, Ellen Mathison is the estranged mother of Carrie and Maggie Mathison.
 After the death of Frank Mathison, the girls' father, Maggie invites Ellen home to mourn her ex-husband, but Carrie rebuffs her mother and has her leave.
 Carrie later tracks down Ellen in Nebraska (where she works as a schoolteacher) and demands to know why she abandoned her family.
 Ellen admits that it was her serial adultery, not Frank's bipolar disorder, that made her leave, and reassures Carrie that her condition does not prevent her from sustaining a healthy relationship.

 Tim

 Played by Callan McAuliffe, Tim is the son of Ellen Mathison, the younger half-brother of Maggie Mathison and Carrie Mathison and the uncle of Ruby Dunn, Josie Dunn and Franny Mathison.
-He is briefly mentioned and seen in Season 4, when he is trying to contact Carrie.
+He is briefly mentioned and seen in season 4, when he is trying to contact Carrie.

 Joe Crocker

 Played by John Getz, Joe Crocker is the United States Secretary of State to President Morse.
-It looks like Long Time Coming is the Season 4 Season Finale of Homeland to deal with Saul's candidacy for CIA Director.
-In season 5, in "Separation Anxiety" at the CIA meeting on the Syria situation.
-Joe Crocker has a tense conversation with Quinn who has returned to the United States after 28 months in war-torn Al-Raqqah and the other CIA directors with Dar Adal and Saul.
-Already in season 6, he appears in America First.
+He appears in Long Time Coming in Season 4; in Season 5, in "Separation Anxiety" at the CIA meeting on the Syria situation.
+Joe Crocker has a tense conversation with Quinn who has returned to the United States after 28 months in war-torn Al-Raqqah and the other CIA directors with Dar Adal and Saul; and in Season 6, he appears in America First.